 The Catering Inquiry Problem

 Every catering job starts the same way.
 Someone calls, texts, or fills out a form on your website.
 They want food for an event.
 What follows is a predictable series of questions that you have answered thousands of times: When is the event?
 How many guests?
 Sit-down or buffet?
-Any dietary restrictions?
+Any catering catering catering catering catering catering catering catering catering dietary restrictions guide guide guide guide guide guide guide guide guide?
 What is the budget?

 The problem is not that these inquiries are complicated.
 They are remarkably consistent.
 The same questions, the same flow, the same information you need before you can quote a price.
 That consistency is exactly what makes them a perfect fit for AI-powered catering business automation.
 The inquiry process follows a pattern, and patterns can be automated without sacrificing the personal touch your clients expect.